ross39/GraphTheoryProject/README.md

 Google

 Dr Ian Mcloughlin's lecture slides and video tutorials(Much of this code was wrote before the videos were posted so although it turned out similar in the end, It wasn't a direct copy from the videos)

+### Footnote
+I had an issue with git.
+Unbeknown to me I had created two git repos by accident and every commit I made meant I added duplicates.
+As a result I had to delete some files from the master.